nguyengiabach1201/Iris/README.md

 # Iris
-A language specialized for making a text-based adventure game!!!
+A language specializes in making a text-based adventure game!!!

 ## How to use
 ***Iris*** is incredibly easy to learn, within ***a few minutes***, you will able to make a text-based game ***yourself***!